kerryjiang/SuperSocket.Document/SuperSocket-Basic-Configuration.md

 * idleSessionTimeOut: The session timeout period.
 Default value is 300, in seconds.
 * security: Empty, Tls, Ssl3.
 The security option of the socket server.
 Default value is empty.
 * maxRequestLength: The maximum allowed request length.
 Default value is 1024.
+* textEncoding: The default text encoding in the server instance.
+Default value is ASCII.
 * disableSessionSnapshot: Indicate whether disable session snapshot.
 Default value is false.
 * sessionSnapshotInterval: The interval of taking session snapshot.
 Default value is 5, in seconds.
 * keepAliveTime: The interval of keeping alive.
 Default value is 600, in seconds.